-- 87. Q plc will no longer be established in the EU and will no longer be able simply to rely upon the registrations under the REACH Regulation which it has made.
-In order for Q plc to retain its right to market its products in the EU, its options are to appoint a sole representative established in the EU, who will undertake responsibility for registration of its chemical products, or to rely upon its customers in the EU to do so. - 88.
+- 89. Q plc will no longer be established in the EU and will no longer be able simply to rely upon the registrations under the REACH Regulation which it has made.
+In order to for Q plc to retain its right to market its products in the EU, its options are to appoint a sole representative established in the EU, who will undertake responsibility for registration of its chemical products, or to rely upon its customers in the EU to do so.. - 90.
 ECHA's data indicates that UK undertakings have so far made more than 5,000 registrations under REACH, second only to Germany.
-40% of these registrations have been made on behalf of firms in third states, for which the UK undertaking acts as their sole representative.
+40% of makes it clear that a manufacturer or importer must be established in the EU.
+54 Article 8.
+The English text refers, quaintly, to an "only representative", which in the French text is rendered as "représentant exclusif".
+The reader might prefer the more normal "sole these registrations have been made on behalf of firms in third states, for which the UK undertaking acts as their sole representative.

-See the definition of "registrant" in Article 3(7) of the Regulation, and 3(9) and 3(11) which makes it clear that a manufacturer or importer must be established in the EU.
+53 See the definition of "registrant" in Article 3(7) of the Regulation, and 3(9) and 3(11) which makes it clear that a manufacturer or importer must be established in the EU.